LingResCtr/dead-languages-corpus/README.md

 ### Curation Rationale

-TBD: What need motivated the creation of this dataset?
-What are some of the reasons underlying the major choices involved in putting it together?
+The goal of this project was to ensure that the LRC's data collection was accessible in a modern, open-source, and developer-friendly format.

 ### Source Data